Shayan-Bathaee/LeetCode-Problems/README.md

 # LeetCode Problems
 This repository is a collection of some of my solutions to LeetCode problems!
 Here is how it's organized:

-- Original problem descriptions are at the bottom of this readme
+- Original problem descriptions are at the bottom of this readme.
-- My solutions are above, sorted into easy, medium, and hard categories
+- My solutions are above, sorted into easy, medium, and hard categories.
-- Each solution has a small description in comments at the top
+- Each solution has a small description in comments at the top.
-- Every folder containing a solution has a link to the original problem
+- Every folder containing a solution has a link to the original problem.

 Here's a link to my [LeetCode Profile](https://leetcode.com/sbathaee/)!